lm3nitro/Projects/SIEM/ELK/ELK Install.md

 ## Install Nginx

-Next I will need to install Nginx.
-Nginx is a high performance web server with different functions (reverse proxy, load balance, etc).
+Next, I will need to install Nginx.
+Nginx is a high-performance web server with different functions (reverse proxy, load balance, etc.).
 Nginx can be installed using the following commands:

 ```
 sudo apt install nginx